NMSU Hazard Communication Program

 New Mexico State University (NMSU) will maintain an effective “Hazard Communication Program” in accordance with the current New Mexico Occupational Health and Safety Act regulation 29 CFR 1910.1200.

 The above noted regulation sets forth “to ensure that the hazards of chemicals produced or imported by chemical manufacturers or importers are evaluated, and that information concerning their hazards is transmitted to affected employers and employees.
 The transmittal of information is to be accomplished by means of comprehensive hazard communication programs, which are to include container labeling and other forms of warning, Safety Data Sheets and personnel training.”

-Katrina Doolittle, Director Environmental Health and Safety, 646-3327, is designated as having responsibility for the administration of the NMSU Hazard Communication Program.
+David Shearer, Environmental Health and Safety, (phone 575-646-3327) is designated as having responsibility for the administration of the NMSU Hazard Communication (HazCom) Program.
 EH&S will act as the general HazCom Program Coordinator for NMSU.
-Each university department, office, division, campus, or component that uses chemicals in its workareas on a regular basis shall appoint a departmental HazCom Coordinator (HCS Coordinator) and establish a written program for the affected employees.
+Each university department, office, division, campus, or component that uses chemicals in its work areas on a regular basis shall appoint a departmental HazCom Coordinator (HCS Coordinator) and establish a written program for the affected employees.
 Through its inspection of labs, shops, buildings, research facilities, campuses and farms, EH&S will work to ensure these areas are in compliance with the HazCom regulations and this plan.

 The “Hazard Communication Program” will consist of five basic components: